Actuarial Services

 Professional Liability or Error and Omissions Insurance

-The Professional Liability or the E&O policy protects actuarial services against clients' allegations of negligence, mistakes, or omission in service provided.
-A client's claim about the deliverable received being flawed or misrepresented to a violation of principle.
+Professional Liability also referred to as E&O insurance protects actuarial firms against clients' allegations of negligence, mistakes, or omission in services provided.
+It covers actuarial firms for financial losses incurred by its clients caused by the firm’s negligent professional conduct.
 In each of these situations, the Error and Omissions insurance would respond with defense and payment for covered claims:

-• Professional misrepresentation: Policy premiums based on actuarial's data resulted in inaccurate higher premiums, and the insurer lost many clients to competitors.
+- Professional misrepresentation: Policy premiums based on actuarial data resulting in inaccurate higher premiums, caused the insurer to lose many clients to competitors.

-• A professional mistake: An insurer client realized record losses exceeding all loss forecasting data provided by the actuarial's model.
+- A professional mistake: An insurer client realized record losses exceeding all loss forecasting data provided by the actuarial firm's model.

-• A breach of contract: When the actuarial service has missed a deadline or has not delivered something as promised (late delivery or incomplete work delivered).
+- A breach of contract: When the actuarial firm missed a deadline or has not delivered something as promised (late delivery or incomplete work delivered).

 Workers’ Compensation Insurance

-This policy protects employers from employee on-the-job injuries or work-related death of an employee.
+This policy protects actuarial consulting companies from the liability from on-the-job employee injuries or work-related death of an employee.
 Depending on the situation, workers’ compensation insurance will pay employees' medical costs and a percentage of wages lost when unable to work.

-• Neck injury due to computer usage at work: This common occupational hazard usually leads to excruciating neck pain, which may require further treatment, physiotherapy, and rest for a few weeks.
+- Repetitive Stress Injuries due to computer usage at work: These common occupational hazards usually lead to excruciating neck pain, which may require further treatment, physiotherapy, and rest for a few weeks.
 The policy pays the statutory benefits to the employee for injury claims.

 Commercial Auto Insurance

-Commercial auto insurance is recommended to provide statutory auto coverage and more if an actuarial service owns a vehicle.
+Commercial auto insurance is recommended to provide statutory auto coverage and more if an actuarial consultancy firm owns a vehicle.
 Bodily injury and Property Damage Liability, Comprehensive and Collision on owned vehicles, Medical Payments, Personal Injury Protection/No-Fault, and Uninsured Motorist coverage are all available on a Business Auto Policy.

 Cyber Insurance

-Let's suppose an actuarial service company's clients' information gets breached due to a hack, a phishing email, or any other cyberattack like a virus or a malware attack.
-Under such circumstances, an actuarial service can expect a large claim or a lawsuit from a carrier that could quickly get prohibitively expensive.
+Let's suppose an actuarial service firm's clients' information gets breached due to a hack, a phishing email, or any other cyberattack like a virus or a malware attack.
+Under such circumstances, they can expect a large claim or a lawsuit from a carrier that could quickly get prohibitively expensive.
 This policy would respond to the insurer's claim or suit if the data loss caused a financial loss.

-• Lost data: An actuarial expert (employed by the actuarial service) may leave his computer on a crowded train.
+- Lost data: An actuary (employed by an actuarial consulting company) may leave his computer on a crowded train.
 The laptop has clients' private information on its hard drive.
 Under such circumstances, a lawsuit filed by its clients may bankrupt the actuarial service.
-Cyber insurance addresses the suit.
+Cyber insurance addresses the costs related to any lawsuit that might follow.

 Overall Insurance Costs